AnalogJ/capsulecd/README.md

 Step | Description
 ------------ | ------------
-scm_init_step | This will initialize the scm client, ensuring that we can authenticate with the git server scm_retrieve_payload_step | If a Pull Request # is specified, the payload is retrieved from Scm api, otherwise the repo default branch HEAD info is retrived. scm_process_pull_request_payload __or__ scm_process_push_payload | Depending on the retrieve_payload step, the merged pull request is cloned, or the default branch is cloned locally assemble_step | Code is built, which includes adding any missing files/default structure, version bumping, etc.
+pipeline_init_step | This will initialize the scm client, ensuring that we can authenticate with the git server scm_retrieve_payload_step | If a Pull Request # is specified, the payload is retrieved from Scm api, otherwise the repo default branch HEAD info is retrived. scm_process_pull_request_payload __or__ scm_process_push_payload | Depending on the retrieve_payload step, the merged pull request is cloned, or the default branch is cloned locally assemble_step | Code is built, which includes adding any missing files/default structure, version bumping, etc.